SyncfusionExamples/AutoCompleteModes_in_AutoComplete_Component/README.md

-# AutoCompleteModes_in_AutoComplete_Component
+# Winforms-AutoComplete-Examples
-This sample explains how to use auto complete modes in AutoComplete component
+This sample demonstrates how to use Winforms AutoComplete component and its properties.